 Howdy there!
-To keep up with the world of indie rock, I decided to make this quick impressions thread wherein I’ve chewed on new indie/alternative/punk/maybe post-rock record at least once and spit out a Christgausian (length, not style!) impression or thought that struck me like a thunderbolt after I listened.
+To keep up with the world of indie rock (well, music in general), I decided to make this quick impressions thread wherein I’ve chewed on new indie/alternative/punk/maybe post-rock record at least once and spit out a Christgausian (length, not style!) impression or thought that struck me like a thunderbolt after I listened.
 This week, I am summing up the last three weeks of April, because there’s been an explosion of releases the past month.
 I’ll have a link at the end that feeds into the new releases thread at /r/indieheads (seriously, if you ever want to know what the hell was released lately, that thread is godsend for you).
 At the end of every album I have a review column.
 Y means Yes, M means Maybe and N means No. This isn’t a “yes, I’ve reviewed this record,” but more a “yes, I want to review this record!”
 Confusing I know, but I’d rather you know which records at least have my interest and probably survived more than two spins.
 With that said, expect a lot of rock, and every once in a while, a funk/R&B/electropop record.

 April 27th, 2018